Close Banner

 Universal's Attraction Assistance Pass - Team member assigning a ride return time

-If the posted wait time is 30 minutes or more, then the attendant will write you a return time on the pass.
-Once that time comes, you'll return to the attraction to ride and be directed through the alternate queue by a team member.
+If the posted wait time is less than 30 minutes, generally you’ll be directed to the alternate queue right away.
+If it’s 30 minutes or more, the attendant will provide you with a return time.
+When that time arrives, you’ll return to the attraction and be directed through the alternate queue by a team member.

 No, you are only allowed one attraction return time on the pass.
 You have to use or forfeit your current reservation if you decide to get another one.
 However, if you don't need a return time because the posted wait time at an attraction is less than 30 minutes, then you can still experience that attraction without losing your return time for a different attraction.
-The pass is not valid for front-row seating on rides.

 There may be rare exceptions to this rule, however.
 For example, at Universal Studios Florida, Harry Potter and the Escape from Gringotts can get long lines (over two hours at times).
 If you have a return time for that ride and the line is quite long, a ride attendant may allow you to obtain another return time in the meantime before you have used the original ride's return time.

-What if the park is extremely busy and crowded and I'm always waiting for return times?
+What if the Park is Extremely Busy and Crowded and I'm Always Waiting for Return Times?

 Universal's Attraction Assistance Pass - Velocicoaster width=

 Guests who purchase a Vacation Package for Universal Studios Hollywood can enter the park up to 30 minutes early.
 You can check the park's early park admission status and attractions for Universal Orlando here.
+Plus, we've got hop tips on how to maximize your time at Universal Orlando in this post.

-What if our child uses the stroller as a wheelchair?
+What if Our Child Uses the Stroller as a Wheelchair?

-While you are in Guest Services to talk about AAP, be sure to have your stroller documented as a wheelchair.
+While you are at Guest Services to talk about AAP, be sure to have your stroller documented as a wheelchair.
 That will allow you to take the stroller into queues that are accessible for wheelchairs.

-What if the Attraction Assistance Pass doesn't meet our needs?
+What if the Attraction Assistance Pass Doesn't Meet Our Needs?

 Universal's Attraction Assistance Pass - Guest Services desk with smiling team member

 The AAP should cover most needs.
-If it is not working for you, speak with a supervisor at Guest Relations.
+If it is not working for you, speak with a supervisor at Guest Services.
 Discuss your needs and explain why AAP isn't working for your family.
 A supervisor may be able to assist you further with a Guest Assistance Pass (GAP).
 With GAP, you may be directed to an alternate queue for more immediate boarding (most likely the Universal Express queue) at an attraction once the pass is presented to the team member.
 This service is much more difficult to receive than the AAP and takes some time.
 However, if it is clear the AAP is not accommodating your needs, then it might be worth the time and effort to ask for assistance.
 If you require immediate assistance, call 407-224-4233, option 4.

 Whew - we covered a lot of information in this post!
 If you have any questions or experiences with Universal's Attraction Assistance Pass, we'd love to hear 'em.
 Let us know in the comments below!